BROK the InvestiGator

 BROK the InvestiGator is a point-and-click beat 'em up indie game self-published and developed by independent French game studio COWCAT Games using GameMaker Studio 2.
 The game was successfully crowdfunded through Kickstarter.
-This game is a point and click adventure game which incorporates beat 'em up side-scrolling action and role-playing elements.

-The game's prologue demo was released on December 2, 2020, via Steam, GOG.com and itch.io platforms.
-The game was released worldwide on August 26, 2022 at 6:55PM GMT+2 for Windows via Steam and GOG platforms, with an itch.io release on September 2, 2022.
-Linux and macOS versions were released on October 4, 2022.
-Home console versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, were released on March 1, 2023.
+The game was released worldwide on August 26, 2022 for Microsoft Windows via Steam, followed by Linux and macOS ports on October 4.
+Home console versions for Nintendo Switch, PlayStation 4, PlayStation 5 and Xbox One, were released on March 1, 2023.

+Android and iOS mobile ports of the game was released on February 21, 2024.
+The game is free to download with only the first chapter playable, with the option to buy further chapters.

+A free-to-play spin-off visual novel game, titled BROK - Natal Tail, A New Christmas, was released on Steam on December 13, 2024.
+Unlike the base game, the Christmas-themed spin-off doesn't have any voiceovers for the characters.

 Plot

-The game's premise takes place in a world that is set in a futuristic "light cyberpunk" era where anthropomorphic animals have replaced humans.
+The game's premise takes place in a fictional country, known as Atlasia, that is set in a futuristic "light cyberpunk" era where anthropomorphic animals have replaced humans, but now refer to themselves as humans.
 Privileged citizens live under a dome protected from ambient pollution while all the other citizens suffer to make ends meet.

 The main focus of the game is the titular character, Brok, a 35-year-old private detective alligator who is also a former championship boxer.
-He lives in a basement apartment with a cat named Graff, who is the 16-year-old teenage adopted son of Brok's deceased wife Lia who passed away five years ago.
+He lives in a basement apartment with a cat named Graff, who is the 16-year-old teenage stepson of Brok's deceased wife Lia.
 As much as Brok could not exactly clarify her accident, events that have happened recently might reveal more information on a much more tragic result, and it might even be connected towards their existence.
 Brok and Graff now have to get out and endure against all the horrible danger that the corrupted world has created and must be willing to deal with their fates.